Ride Organized By:

 How the mighty have fallen.
 But then again, what makes humans the dominate species on planet?
 Adaptability.

-So now I am that slow geezer puttin along in the left lane.
+So now I am that slow geezer puttin along in the right lane.
 But today I was /fine/ and could have easily done at least another hundred if not more.
 So the possibility is raised if I continue to do what I'm doing, maybe I can get back to the long days at higher speed.

 We'll see.